-I have spent much of my adult life going against conformity.
+I've spent much of my adult life going against conformity.
 Trying to stay clear of the conventions around exclusive relationships has been especially stressful and a constant fight.
-Thus far I have won battles but they have been costly and perhaps I have ultimately lost the war.
-I’ve increasingly had to forsake valued things like intimacy, romance and the kind of connection and companionship that makes for a fulfilled existence.
+Thus far I've won battles but they've been costly and perhaps I've ultimately lost the war.
+I’ve increasingly had to forsake some of the high-value connections that make for a fulfilled existence.

 I’ve particularly resisted the sort of monogamy upheld by conformists.
-I am unsuited to much of what they demand.
+I'm unsuited to much of what they demand.
 It took a long while to get over the suspicion that there had to be something wrong with me.
 I imagine I’m not alone and that there are many people coupled who probably shouldn’t be, at least not in the customary way.
 Yet I’ve often wondered why, among the thousands of people I’ve known throughout a varied social life with many attachments, I’ve met hardly anyone who shares a similar outlook when it comes to relationships.
-All the women, with no exceptions, sought exclusive commitment along conventional lines, either explicitly or furtively.
+All the women, with no exceptions, sought exclusive commitment along conventional lines, either explicitly or furtively, usually the latter.

 It’s also true that I’ve come across almost no literature which looks at possibilities for living outside of partnership norms.
-Reading Tracey Clark-Flory’s excellent articles on monogamy in The Salon changed that, in particular her interview with sociologist Judith Stacey about the need for alternatives to the standard models for intimacy.
+Reading Tracey Clark-Flory’s excellent articles on monogamy in The Salon changed that, in particular her about the need for alternatives to the standard models for intimacy.

 It’s uplifting to find an author who helps make sense of your thoughts and experience.
 Stacey’s book about love, marriage and family values did just that for me.
-She is not advocating full scale re-evaluation of the moral codes around relationships.
-She is saying there is a need for other ways and the lack of alternatives is actually damaging for many people and to society as a whole.
+She's not advocating full scale re-evaluation of the moral codes around relationships.
+She's saying there is a need for other ways and the lack of alternatives is actually damaging for many people and to society as a whole.
 Bravo!

-The book is titled Unhitched.
+The book is titled .
 Rather than attempt to summarise it, here are some quotes that resonated with me:

 • Monogamy is not natural or even possible for everyone.